Developer Accidentally Deletes Production Database On Their First Day On The Job

 What sort of fly-by-night operation is this?

+Like the above problem it is a management issue.
+If you want a dev to act like a sysadmin you have to schedule time for it to happen.

 We need to have medals to give out.
-(Score:2)
+(Score:5, Funny)

 I say if he succeeded in putting that company out of business, then he should get a medal for sacrificing himself to destroy the company.